binnz/seee-post/README.md

 - OSThread (M)
 - Goroutines (G)

-the number of threads available for Goroutines to run is equal to the GOMAXPROCS, which by default is equal to the number of cores available for that application
+the number of Processor available for Goroutines to run is equal to the GOMAXPROCS, which by default is equal to the number of cores available for that application.
+The runtime system will create N Processor at the start of the program and stored in an array.

+The setmaxthreads function in runtime / debug sets the maximum number of M. If an M is blocked, a new m will be created.

+Concurrency is about dealing with lots of things at once.
+Parallelism is about doing lots of things at once.

 > [A complete journey with Goroutines](https://riteeksrivastava.medium.com/a-complete-journey-with-goroutines-8472630c7f5c)